nerdguidedc/nerdguidedc.github.io/_posts/2016-04-28-high-pressure-alchemy.md

 Staff Scientist, Geophysical Laboratory
 Carnegie Institution for Science

-The lecture is free and open to the public but registration is required.
-You can [register online](https://carnegiescience.edu/events/lectures/dr-alexander-goncharov-high-pressure-alchemy) or call the registration line at 202-328-6988.
+The lecture is free and open to the public but registration is strongly recommended.
+You can
+[register online](https://carnegiescience.edu/events/lectures/dr-alexander-goncharov-high-pressure-alchemy)
+or call the registration line at 202-478-8900.

+The Broad Branch Road Neighborhood Lectures provide an opportunity to get up close and personal with Carnegie scientists at our campus in northwest Washington DC.
+These lectures begin at 6:30 p.m. and last for approximately one hour, followed by a brief question and answer period.
+Doors open to the public at 6:00 p.m. with light refreshments.
+The campus is located at the intersection of Broad Branch Road and 32nd Street in northwest Washington, DC.
+Parking is available on campus and accessible via Jocelyn and 32nd Streets.
+Street parking is permissible.
+The campus is a short, three-block walk from Connecticut Avenue and two blocks south of Military Road.